BrianWhelanDublin/milestone-project-2/testing.md

 - ### Navigation menu.

-  - I followed the Code and Create a youtube tutorial to create my navbar (details in the credit section).
+  - I followed the Code and Create a youtube tutorial to create my navigation menu (details in the credit section).
   - Once I had the initial code completed I noticed the navigation menu would move the page to the particular area but not disappear.
   - To fix the issue I used the `document.querySelectorAll()` to add a click event listener to each item within the navigation list to toggle the change class.
   - I then noticed this only worked for the first element so I used the `.forEach()` function on the list and this then placed the event listener for each element on the navigation list.